bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 In the same way that streaming music services compress audio by sampling it, you're compressing your continous weight data.

 If you don't take enough samples, you lose important information.
-And because bodyweight measurements introduce error, you aren't getting accurate data if you only take one measurement per week.

-The Nyquist-Shannon theorem suggest that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to reconstruct weekly weight variation.
+The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to reconstruct weekly weight variation.

-But that's not
+There's observation error too, which happens even if you do take your measurements on the same scale at the same time consistently.

 Habit forming.